androhgomez/vtuber-watcher/README.md

 * Handle the querying on the controller and render results on async client-side Javascript (no need for refresh)

 * Result filters and sort

+* Separate video card view component into its own partial (for DRY and possible reuse)